Mr. Nicholas Stein

 Fr.
 Kyle Shinseki, SJ

 Fr.
-Kyle Shinseki, SJ currently serves as a Pastoral Associate at Saint Mary Student Parish, which provides Catholic Campus Ministry for the University of Michigan.
+Kyle Shinseki, SJ currently serves as a Pastor at Saint Mary Student Parish, which provides Catholic Campus Ministry for the University of Michigan.
 He was born and raised in Hawai‘i and entered the Society of Jesus in 2009.
 Prior to joining the Jesuits, he received a bachelor’s in urban studies from the Massachusetts Institute of Technology, where he became Catholic, and later earned a master’s in urban planning from the University of California Los Angeles.
 He then worked for six years at UnidosUS, formerly the National Council of La Raza, in community development and fundraising.

 Ex officio